kripson/parler-wordpress-php/README.md

 Parler For Wordpress is a plugin which enables people to add comments to Wordpress articles.
 These comments become integrated into the Parler.

+Use Composer to install project dependencies.
+In the PHPStorm IDE, use Tools/Composer/Install.
+You'll need to point it to a PHP install on your machine.
+Alternatively, see the Composer instructions below.

 Getting Started
 ---------------
 To properly use this code you'll need PHP, composer, and Wordpress.
 Wordpress, in turn, has other perquisites.